150',Windowed Br in 1400' 3BR2Ba on Central Pk N.!

-It's also close to St. Luke's Hospital, Bank Street College, Columbia University, Teacher's College, Union Theological Seminary, Manhattan School of Music, Yeshiva University, and mid-way between the Upper East and Upper West Side.
+It's also 9 blocks to St. Luke's Hospital, 8 blocks to Bank Street College, 12 blocks southeast of Columbia University, near Teacher's College, Union Theological Seminary, Manhattan School of Music, Yeshiva University, and mid-way between the Upper East and Upper West Side.

 TRANSPORTATION: The building is VERY close to lots of transportation.